echolabsdev/prism-docs/tool-calling.md

 }
 ```

 This allows you to see not just the final answer, but also how the AI arrived at its conclusion, including which tools it used and why.
+You still have access to all of the [text result](/generating-text.html#accessing-generated-data) outputs.

 ## Best Practices for Tool Use